ironfeet/custom-url-shortener/trunk/readme.txt

 * liurl.cn
 * duanurl.com

-You can also add other URL shorter.
+You can also add other URL shortener.

 == Installation ==